department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/tsgli/loss-standards.md

 You're eligible for this benefit if the description below is true for you.

-The member’s hand is amputated at or above the wrist.
+Your hand is amputated at or above the wrist.

 **Note:** The words “at or above” in the standard refer to the loss being closer to the body.